carolinehaoud/hello-world/README.md

 figma (recently got into a club at school that uses figma for UI/UX design, really excited about learning about front-end development)</p>

+https://unsplash.com/ has some cool pictures for when you build a website